How to buy International Paper (IP) shares in Australia

-How to buy shares in International Paper Company
+How to buy shares in International Paper

 - Compare share trading platforms.
-To buy shares in a US company from Australia you'll need to find a trading platform that offers access to US stock markets.
-If you're just starting out, look for a platform with low brokerage and foreign exchange fees.
+To buy shares in a company listed in the US from Australia you'll need to find a trading platform that offers access to US stock markets.
+Look for a platform with low brokerage and foreign exchange fees.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, like your ID and tax file number.
+Complete an application with your personal and financial details, which will typically include your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 What's in this guide?

-- International Paper Company key stats
+- International Paper key stats

 - Compare share trading platforms

-- International Paper Company performance over time
+- International Paper performance over time

-- Are International Paper Company shares over-valued?
+- Are International Paper shares over-valued?

-- International Paper Company's financials
+- International Paper's financials

-- How volatile are International Paper Company shares?
+- How volatile are International Paper shares?

-- Does International Paper Company pay a dividend?
+- Does International Paper pay a dividend?

-- Have International Paper Company shares ever split?
+- Have International Paper shares ever split?